Barkha/Autonomous-AI-led-CSTR-process-improvement/README.md

 Contoso is world wide leader in gases, chemicals and services.
 It's main factory creates 60% of the chemicals needed for industry and manufacturing as well as agriculture.

 Contos has been going through a digital transformation and is looking to embrace AI and Autonomous systems for it's Chemial processing plant in order to improve both safety and optimize production.
-One of the primary target for optimization is the Chemical plant is a Continuous Stirred Tank Reactor (CSTR) is essentially a tank that has a stirring apparatus to continuously mix reactants inside.
+One of the primary targets for optimization is the Continuous Stirred Tank Reactor (CSTR).
+This reactor is essentially a tank that has a stirring apparatus to continuously mix reactants inside and continuously manufacture a chemical product.

-One of the concerns regarding this CSTR is an exothermic reaction, that produces heat, meaning the reactor temperature must be controlled to prevent thermal runaway, when the reactor becomes uncontrollably hot.
+One of the concerns regarding this CSTR is that the chemical reaction happening inside is exothermic, meaning it produces heat.
+As a result, the reactor temperature must be controlled to prevent thermal runaway, when the reactor becomes uncontrollably hot.
 The CSTR needs to operate under transient and steady state conditions.
 During continuous steady-state operation, the CSTR is producing a specified product.
-When the CSTR is starting up or transitioning to produce different output concentrations it is in transient state.
-The transient state is difficult to control to reach the target concentration of the product while preventing thermal runaway.
+When the CSTR is starting up or transitioning to produce different products, it is in transient state.
+During transient state, it is difficult to control the reactor to reach the target concentration of the product while preventing thermal runaway.

 ## Target Audience